ShaelynnNixonBSU/cs121-2024-fa-activity3.1/a3.1-MiniFig/PLAN.md

 1. In your own words, explain the purpose of this program in at most three sentences.
 (What does it do?
 What input will it need?
 What output does it produce?)
+This program will use classes, objects, math, locations and functions to display a lego model that I design using the libraries provided.
+The program will need to know the window size in order to properly size the model and all of its accesories and details.

 2. List each source file in the project and explain its purpose.
 You don't have to use complete sentences.

+The source file in this program is MiniFig.java, this gives me the basic tools to create a model using their functions basic blueprints

 ## Program Planning